praekeltfoundation/vumi2/docs/applications/turn_channels_api.rst

 Turn state caches
 ^^^^^^^^^^^^^^^^^

-Currently Turn Channels API does not support state caches.

-In the near future we will be implementing a state cache for Turn Channels API in order to link outgoing messages to incoming messages, which will allow us to support USSD flows.
+A in-memory cache that stores the last inbound message for each user.
+This is used to link outgoing messages to incoming messages, which is required for USSD flows.

+In memory state cache
+"""""""""""""""""""""

+See `Message Caches <../message_caches.rst>`_ for more information.